Private Equity Imperatives – ESG, Effective Due Diligence and FP&A

 For PE Buyers, Effective Due Diligence in a Post-Pandemic Landscape Requires a Deeper Dive

-Innovative and intensive due diligence have become more critical than ever for private equity buyers hunting for attractive new deals and those seeking to stabilize portfolio companies impacted by COVID-19 disruptions.
+Innovative and intensive due diligence have become more critical than ever for private equity buyers hunting for attractive new deals and those seeking to stabilise portfolio companies impacted by COVID-19 disruptions.

 Dealmakers are under significant pressure to source deals and identify the strengths and weaknesses of targeted assets with increased speed and efficiency and without compromising quality.
 While the pipeline for private equity players has never been more attractive, one of the biggest challenges of the hunt is sorting through pandemic-related impacts and developments (some of which are not so obvious) that could obscure potential weaknesses and ultimately lead to a nonperforming asset.